 Here at Bryt Energy, we are pleased to announce that our zero carbon, 100% renewable electricity* supply product has once again been assessed, verified and assured by an independent third party, to give our customers the confidence they require when reporting their carbon emissions.

-The audit was undertaken by EcoAct, who verified our supply product against the ‘Quality Criteria of the GHG Protocol Scope 2 Guidance (2015)’ and assured that our customers could report the electricity they purchase as zero carbon.
+The audit was undertaken by EcoAct, who verified our supply product against the ‘Quality Criteria of the GHG Protocol Scope 2 Guidance (2015)’ and assured that all our customers could report the electricity consumption (Scope 2) as zero carbon, under the Greenhouse Gas (GHG) Protocol market-based method.

 WHO IS ECOACT?